choderalab/yank/docs/yamlpages/solvents.rst

 This method is a way to solvate without explicitly defining solvent atoms.
 We highly recommend  having a
 :ref:`number of equilibration iterations <yaml_options_number_of_equilibration_iterations>`
-if this option is invoked.
+when this option is invoked.

-If not specified, this process is not carried out.
+If not specified, this process is not carried out and no solvent will be added to the systems.
+Because this is a rare scenario, YANK warns the user that no solvent will be added.
+It is up to the user to provide input files with appropriate Periodic Boundary Conditions.
+Please see :ref:`the documentation for providing your own phases <yaml_systems_user_defined>` for this scenario.

 Nonbonded Methods: ``CuttoffPeriodic``, ``Ewald``, ``PME``